PALM SUNDAY | March 29

 8 & 10 a.m.
 Holy Eucharist

 Celebrate the Risen Christ with the great stories of our faith and the most worshipful songs of our tradition.
-At the 10 a.m. service, we will welcome guest musicians as well as our wonderful choir to help lead us in the holiest morning of the Christian year.
+At the 10 a.m. service, our wonderful choir to help lead us in the holiest morning of the Christian year.